wp-plugins/formforall/readme.txt

 == Description ==
-With <a href="http://www.formforall.com" rel="nofollow" target="_blank">FORMFORALL</a>, create and launch your online forms <a href="http://www.formforall.com" rel="nofollow">IN SECONDS</a>!</p>
+With <a href="http://www.formforall.com" rel="nofollow" target="_blank">FORM FOR ALL</a>, create and launch your online forms <a href="http://www.formforall.com" rel="nofollow">IN SECONDS</a>!</p>
 <p><a href="http://www.formforall.com/features" rel="nofollow">EXCLUSIVE FEATURES</a>: Connect with Facebook Form, Google+ Form, Double opt-in form, forms in 35 languages.</p>
 <p><a href="http://www.formforall.com/pricing" rel="nofollow">FREE PLAN</a> available and <a href="http://www.formforall.com/pricing" rel="nofollow">1st MONTH FREE</a> on all paid plans.
 No engagement.</p>

 For this plugin to work, you need:

-* to open a FormForAll account: signup for free at https://www.formforall.com and test our plans freely for one month.
+* to open a Form For All account: signup for free at https://www.formforall.com and test our plans freely for one month.
 * to use our User API key (refer to http://blog.formforall.com/ ).

 <h4>DESCRIPTION</h4>